microsoft/vscode-docs/learn/collaboration/live-share.md

 **Joining a Live Share session**

-If you select **Join Collaboration session** from the Session Details menu, you're able to enter the URL you recieved.
+If you select **Join Collaboration session** from the Session Details menu, you're able to enter the URL you received.

 <img src="images/liveshare-join-session.png" alt="Live Share icon in Activity Bar" aria-hidden="true" class="thumb"/>